|

 "I…."

-"There's a gap in your life.
-Where I should be.
-There has been a
+“There’s a gap in your life - where I should be.
+There has

-serious, catastrophic disruption to the time continuum.
-Until I saw you,
+been a serious, catastrophic disruption to the time continuum.
+Until I

-I didn't know HOW serious.
-I understood that all Humans were erased from
+saw you, I didn’t know HOW serious.
+I understood that all Humans

 "It's not what you have to do with us," The Doctor replied.

-to Earth.
-The one thing we have always done, even if we don't prevent
+what happened to Earth.
+The one thing we have always done, even if we

-disruption to the time continuum.
-You have to put things right."
+we ALWAYS prevented disruption to the time continuum.
+You have to put

-had a major alert and then YOU turned up.
-And that's too much of a coincidence
+We had a major alert and then YOU turned up.
+And that’s too much

 "How could I cause that kind of devastation?"